Spexigon — Logotype

 Your logo is what tells everyone who you are, what you do, and what your audience will get.

-By combining your input and our expertise, we make a logo that is uniquely suited for your brand identity.
 Our workflow is completely transparent, you'll know exactly what to expect and when to expect it, and will have access to our working Figma since day one.
 Here's our creation process step by step, from the first briefing to the final design.

 Before any development, the project manager and the designer on your project will start with the analytics.
 We take a look at your product, its goals, its unique value proposition, your brand positioning, your naming, absolutely everything there is to know.
 We analyze your current corporate style if there is one.
 We examine the market and see if your competitors' logos are similar to each other, in their approach, their concepts, whether the color schemes, the typefaces, and even the basic shapes are similar.